burningwave/core/README.md

 # Retrieving placeholdered items from map and properties file

 With **IterableObjectHelper** component it is possible to retrieve items from map by using place holder or not.
-In the following example we are going to show how retrieve strings or objects from **[burningwave.properties](#configuration-1)** file and from maps:
+In the following example we are going to show to how retrieve strings or objects from **[burningwave.properties](#configuration-1)** file and from maps:

 **burningwave.properties**:
 ```properties
 ...